brainhurt/bh_site/CONTRIBUTING.md

 3) Install [Bower](https://bower.io).
 4) [Clone this repository](https:/help.github.com/articles/cloning-a-repository/).
 5) Run `npm install` in that folder.
-6) Run `bower install` in that folder.

 #### Branch schema

 - `master`: Current production build live at [Brainhurt.org](https://brainhurt.org).
 - `develop`: Current working branch.

 When creating a new branch, you should always target `develop` as this is our working branch.
 All changes will be merged into this branch, which will become the new `master` after testing is complete and verified.
+You should name your branch after your Github username.

 #### Build Commands